Healthcare requirement for visa applications blocked by federal judge

 ROGERS, Ark.
-(KFTA) — A proposed rule affecting immigrants seeking visas was struck down in the federal courts over the weekend.
+(KNWA) — A proposed rule affecting immigrants seeking visas was struck down in the federal courts over the weekend.

 The policy, proposed by President Trump’s administration, would’ve required immigrants to prove they have insurance or the ability to pay for medical costs.
 If not, they couldn’t be issued a visa.